hsd1503/resnet1d/README.md

 This is a pytorch implementation of ResNet [0] on one-dimensional data classification.

+# Usage

+python test_synthetic.py to test on synthetic data

 # Applications

 ## ECG Classification (PhysioNet/CinC Challenge 2017)